gh-tests/files-to-review/README.md

 # ![cipy rules](./assets/cipy_rules_small.png) files-to-review app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that either comments on pull request that certain files require review from predefined team or requests review from that team when certain file(s) (e.g. LICENSE, etc.) is submitted with pull request [pr].
+> A GitHub App built with [Probot](https://github.com/probot/probot) that comments on pull request that certain files require review from predefined team and requests review from that team when certain file(s) (e.g. LICENSE, etc.) is submitted with pull request [pr].
+The latter action is performed only when team(s) is configured.
 See the following diagram for details:

 ![legal-to-review flow](./assets/legal-to-review-flow.png?raw=true)